- Curated Module Overview

 💹 Economics

-Staker and NO rewards include both Execution Layer (EL) and Consensus Layer (CL) rewards.
+Stakers and NOs receive both Execution Layer (EL) and Consensus Layer (CL) rewards.
 EL rewards and general block proposer expectations for NOs are addressed in the Block Proposer Rewards Policy.
-For information about historic protocol APR, you can visit the dedicated Dune dashboard, or utilize the Lido API to query a summary of the numbers yourself; for a per-module APR, the information available on Rated Network may be of use.
+The information about historic protocol APR can be found at the dedicated Dune dashboard; or you can utilize the Lido API to query a summary of the numbers yourself.
+A per-module APR information is available on Rated Network.

-If incoming stake is directed to the CM by the Staking Router, the new stake is allocated prioritizing NO(s) that have the fewest amount of active validators (provided they also have depositable keys).
+If incoming stake is directed to the Curated Module by the Staking Router, the new stake is allocated prioritizing NO(s) that have the fewest amount of active validators (provided they also have depositable keys).
 From the perspective of validator exits, when needed e.g. as a result of demand for stETH withdrawals, the Validators Exit Bus Oracle (VEBO) prioritizes the exit of validators of NOs who operate the most active and longest-running keys.
-More information about validator exits can be found in the Validator Exits SNOP.
-Given these deposit and exit mechanisms, over time this creates an organic balancing act which results in a relatively flat distribution of stake, conducive to increasing fairness between NOs and the decentralization of the network.
+More information about validator exits can be found in the Validator Exits SNOP (Standard Node Operator Protocols).
+Given these deposit and exit mechanisms, over time this has created an organic balancing effect — resulting in a relatively even distribution of stake across the CM.
+This is conducive to increasing fairness between NOs and the decentralization of the network.

-Finally, the CM also acts as the fallback for all other SMs active in LoE today.
-This is enabled by the module having no limit on its "stake share limit", ergo always being available for deposit allocation if other modules are full or lack capacity of depositable keys.
+Finally, the Curated Module also acts as the backup for other Lido Staking Modules, as it has no limit on its "stake share limit", ergo always being available for deposit allocation if other modules are full or lack capacity of depositable keys.

 🎁 Rewards Share

-Staking rewards in the CM are currently split in a straight-forward manner: 90% of the daily rewards go to stakers via stETH rebases, while the remaining 10% go to the CM module share, which is equally distributed between the CM NOs and the Lido DAO treasury with 5% each.
+Staking rewards in the CM are currently split in a straight-forward manner: 90% of the daily rewards go to stakers via stETH rebases, while the remaining 10% go to the Curated Module module share, which is equally distributed between the CM NOs and the Lido DAO treasury with 5% each.

-Like for Simple DVT and the Community Staking Module (CSM), the lion's share for fulfilling validator duties - attesting to and proposing new blocks, participating in sync committees, and reporting network violations of the slashing rules - goes to stakers who provide the ETH deposits essential to Ethereum’s security.
+As with the Simple DVT and the Community Staking Module (CSM), the lion's share for fulfilling validator duties — including performing attestations, proposing new blocks, participating in sync committees, and reporting violations of Ethereum’s slashing rules — goes to stakers who provide the ETH deposits essential to network’s security.

-The remaining portion (5%) of the CM module share (10%) goes towards the Lido DAO treasury for the ongoing development and maintenance of the CM.
+The remaining portion (5%) of the CM share goes to the Lido DAO treasury for the ongoing protocol development and maintenance of the Curated Module.

 🔮 Oracles

-The Lido Oracle Daemon monitors the state of the protocol across both the Consensus Layer (CL) and Execution Layer (EL) and regularly submits update reports to the LoE smart contracts.
+The Lido Oracle Daemon monitors the state of the protocol across both the CL and EL and regularly submits update reports to the LoE smart contracts.

-There are two Lido Oracle sub-modules relevant to the CM:
+There are two Lido Oracle sub-modules relevant to the Curated Module:

 - The Accounting Oracle (AO) updates the protocol TVL, allowing for the daily rebase which reflects the rewards from the previous day in stETH holders' balances and the rewards shared to NOs as well as the DAO Treasury, updates information about the number of exited and stuck validators, reports possible slashings, and processes stETH withdrawal requests.
 The AO also provides information to the protocol in case bunker mode needs to be enabled — a protective mechanism for the event of mass slashings or large negative rebases.

-- The VEBO is a mechanism for the protocol and SMs to request validator exits (e.g. in the case that funds are needed to fulfill withdrawal requests).
+- The VEBO is a mechanism for the protocol and Staking Modules to request validator exits (e.g. in the case that there are not enough funds in the buffer and validator exits are needed to fulfil withdrawal requests).

 More information can also be found in the Oracle Operator Manual.